dgcfung/sql-joins-many/README.md

 - Select data about many-to-many relationships using join tables.

-Note: It is possible to explicitly include the table name in a select statement

 ## Introduction

 While it is conceivable to store all of the data that is needed for a particular domain model object or resource in a single table, there are numerous downsides to such an approach.
 For example, in the cheesy sql exercise, if we wanted to update the name `America` or `Ireland` to `United States of America` or `Republic Of Ireland`, we would have to update every single row in the `cheese` table that referred to either of these places of origin.
 Thus, `redundancy` of common data points can make altering or updating these fields difficult.